YatingMusic/miditoolkit/README.md

 * [pypianoroll](https://github.com/salu133445/pypianoroll) can parse MIDI files into pianorolls in symbolic timing (through beat resolution).
 * [mido](https://github.com/mido/mido) processes MIDI files in the lower level such as messages and ports.

 **Miditoolkit** is designed for handling MIDI in **symbolic timing** (ticks), which is the native format of MIDI timing.
 We keep the midi parser as simple as possible, and offer several important functions to complete the versatility.
+For example, piano-rolls, tick-to-second, chromagram, and etc.

 To customize settings and maximum the degree of freedom, users can achieve that by using additional libraries like visualization, which is excluded in the toolkit.